aceoner72/virtual-home-lab-v1.0/README.md

 # Virtual Home Lab

 This project simlulates a multi-VLAN home netowork using Cisco Packet Tracer.
-It demonstrates inter-VLAN routing, DHCP, DNS, and NAT configurations to replicate real-world networking concepts within a virtual environment.
+It demonstrates inter-VLAN routing, DHCP, DNS, and NAT configurations to replicate real-world networking concepts within a virtual environment and no physical hardware.

-## Features
+## Overview
-- Multi-VLAN segmentation (Admin, Users, Servers)
+- Designed and implemented a multi-VLAN topology (Admin, Users, Servers).
-- Inter-VLAN routing with DHCP for dynamic addressing
+- Configured inter-VLAN routing, DHCP, DNS, and NAT segmented internal networks with centralized services.
-- DNS services for hostname resolution
+- Tested connectivity and troubleshooting across VLANs to reinforce networking fundamentals.

-- NAT for internet connectivity simulation
+## Purpose
-- Hands-on ACL testing and troubleshooting
+The goal of this lab was to gain hands-on experience with Cisco networking concepts, practice core configurations, and develop troubleshooting skills in a virtual environment.

 ## Outcome
-Gained practical experience in network design, protocol configuration, and troubleshooting.
+Successfully built a functional network simulation that mirrors enterprise-style setups, strengthening skills in network design, protocol configuration, and problem-solving.